martinvonz/jj/.github/PULL_REQUEST_TEMPLATE.md

 If applicable:
 - [ ] I have updated `CHANGELOG.md`
 - [ ] I have updated the documentation (README.md, docs/, demos/)
+- [ ] I have added tests to cover my changes